YuhaiLi78/academic-kickstart/content/home/experience.md

   date_start = "2020-06-22"
   date_end = "2020-09-12"
   description = """
-  * Refactored Uluru (CloudFormation Registry) handlers ensuring that both public and private resources adhere to a properly designed object model.
+  * Revamped Uluru (CloudFormation Registry) handlers, meticulously optimizing code to ensure seamless integration of both public and private resources while adhering to a robust object model design.
-  * Implemented and deployed the [EnvironmentFile](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ecs-taskdefinition-environmentfile.html) feature of the Task Definition resource.
+  * Took the initiative to implement and deploy the highly anticipated [EnvironmentFile](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ecs-taskdefinition-environmentfile.html) feature for the Task Definition resource, enhancing the versatility and functionality of the system.
-  * Served as the lead of educating and transferring the entire knowledge of Uluru over to the developer experiences team for the transition of ownership.
+  * Acted as the primary point of contact and lead in knowledge transfer, effectively transferring comprehensive knowledge of Uluru to the developer experiences team.
+This facilitated a seamless transition of ownership, ensuring uninterrupted development and maintenance of the system.

   """